Circuit Theory

 Circuit Analysis

-By convention, current flows in the direction that positive charge would move - from the positive terminal of a battery, through the circuit elements, and back to the negative terminal.
+Circuits are usually drawn as diagrams with nodes (junctions) and elements (resistors, batteries, capacitors, etc.) connected by wires.
+By convention, current flows in the direction that positive charge would move.
 Even though the actual charge carriers (electrons) move opposite to this direction, this convention simplifies calculations and aligns with the definitions used in Kirchhoff's Laws and Ohm's Law.

 Resistors